 GnuPG (GNU Privacy Guard) is a tool for encrypting and signing data.
 It is a completely free implementation of the OpenPGP standard (defined by RFC4880), which is also known as GPG.
-I myself prefer the command line over any GUI for GnuPG, because it is typically faster to execute stuff without having to move the mouse.
 This post contains a brief overview of the most important commands you probably have to use when working with GnuPG.

 Generating GPG Keys